-According to the 2016 State of Endpoint Security Survey just released by the SANS Institute, 44% of respondents report that one or more of their endpoints have been breached in the past 24 months, with desktops, laptops and servers making up the most often compromised endpoints.
+According to the 2016 State of Endpoint Security Survey from by the SANS Institute, 44% of respondents report that one or more of their endpoints have been breached in the past 24 months, with desktops, laptops and servers making up the most often compromised endpoints.
 Login and access credentials are the most commonly exfiltrated information.

 55% of survey respondents spend 3 or more hours per compromised endpoint, and over 70% of say that they find it difficult or impossible to determine when an incident has been fully remediated.